cockroachdb/docs/src/current/cockroachcloud/production-checklist.md

 Set the maximum lifetime of a connection to between 5 and 30 minutes. {{ site.data.products.dedicated }} and {{ site.data.products.serverless }} support 30 minutes as the maximum connection lifetime.
 When a node is shut down or restarted, client connections can be reset after 30 minutes, causing a disruption to applications.

 Ensure that your application can handle disruptions by implementing connection validation and [retry logic](https://www.cockroachlabs.com/docs/{{site.current_cloud_version}}/transaction-retry-error-reference) appropriately.
 Cockroach Labs recommends using connection pools to manage the lifecycle of client connections to application servers.
-For guidance on connection pool sizing, connection validation, and connection retry logic, see [Use Connection Pools](https://www.cockroachlabs.com/docs/{{site.current_cloud_version}}/connection-pooling).
+For guidance on connection pool sizing, connection validation, and connection retry logic, refer to [Use Connection Pools](https://www.cockroachlabs.com/docs/{{site.current_cloud_version}}/connection-pooling).

 ## Monitoring and alerting

 Even with CockroachDB's various [built-in safeguards](https://www.cockroachlabs.com/docs/{{site.current_cloud_version}}/frequently-asked-questions#how-does-cockroachdb-survive-failures) against failure, it is critical to actively monitor the overall health and performance of a cluster running in production and to create alerting rules that promptly send notifications when there are events that require investigation or intervention.

-To use the CockroachDB {{ site.data.products.cloud }} Console to monitor and set alerts on important events and metrics, see [Monitoring and Alerting]({% link cockroachcloud/cluster-overview-page.md %}).
+To use the CockroachDB {{ site.data.products.cloud }} Console to monitor and set alerts on important events and metrics, refer to [Monitoring and Alerting]({% link cockroachcloud/cluster-overview-page.md %}).
 You can also set up monitoring with [Datadog]({% link cockroachcloud/tools-page.md %}#monitor-cockroachdb-dedicated-with-datadog) or [CloudWatch]({% link cockroachcloud/export-metrics.md %}).

 ## Backup and restore